yowainwright/yowainwright.github.io/src/pages/2017-09-04-reinvisioning-branded-content.md

 ```

-**Less Fonts:** We decreased the number of fonts used by computing some fonts using the `font-weight: bold` css property on fonts that were using a normal weight.
+**Less Fonts:** We decreased the number of fonts used by computing some fonts using the `font-weight: bold` CSS property on fonts that were using a normal weight.

 #### Computing a bold font to save on fonts used